University Initiatives & Partnerships

 The Julia M. Davis Speech-Language-Hearing Center offers a broad range of services for individuals with impairments of speech, language, and hearing.
 The services offered in our clinic provide clinical education opportunities for graduate students.
 All services are provided by graduate students under the supervision of a nationally certified and licensed speech-language pathologist or audiologist.

 Some of our unique services include day-camps for kids who stutter, a partners in aphasia program, and literacy-based groups for preschoolers.
-Learn more about our broad range of services.

 Explore some of our stuttering services: